Yaron2334/SystemMonitor/README.md

 # DroptopFour-SystemMonitor
 A System Monitoring App for DroptopFour.

-v1.0.0 is here!
 It runs with HWiNFO on the Backend and offers many options to add to SystemMonitor.
 Special Thanks go to [Cariboudjan](https://github.com/Cariboudjan)  for helping with the Integration into DropTop Four.